dbohlender/canfar.github.io/docs/tutorial.md

 Again, make sure in the script above to substitute USER by your CADC username.

-## Submitting a processing job ##
+## Submitting a processing job

-Save the script as "mydemo.sub"and  submit your script to the condor job pool:
+Save the script as "mydemo.sub" and  submit your script to the condor job pool:

 	condor_submit mydemo.sub

 Count the dots, there should be 3.
 Wait a couple minutes.
 Find where your jobs stand on the queue:

 	condor_q